Your Customer Training LMS Questions, Answered

 1. Customer needs answer

-2. Log into training portal
+2. Logs into training portal

-3. Browse course catalog
+3. Browses course catalog

-4. Find relevant course
+4. Finds relevant course

-5. Watch 30-45 minute video
+5. Watches 30-45 minute video

-6. Find specific answer somewhere in middle.
+6. Finds specific answer somewhere in middle.

 Time: 15-30 minutes (if they don't give up)